 California gang members laugh in court while receiving life sentences for attempted murder of cop: report

-Two California gang members, convicted of attempted murder in the 2015 shooting of a police officer, smiled and laughed as a judge handed them life sentences on Monday, according to a report.
+Two California gang members convicted of attempted murder in the 2015 shooting of a police officer smiled and laughed as a judge handed them life sentences on Monday, according to a report.

-Jamie Caudillo and Steven Rincon were on trial for shooting at former Merced Police Officer Ryan Rasmussen during a routine traffic stop in Merced, Calif., on Feb.
+Jamie Caudillo and Steven Rincon stood trial for shooting at former Merced Police Officer Ryan Rasmussen during a routine traffic stop in Merced, Calif., on Feb.
 28, 2015.

-Caudillo, the passenger, reportedly fired at Rasmussen, while the driver, Rincon, sped off.
-Caudillo reportedly hit Rasmussen's bulletproof vest and his hand.
+According to prosecutors, Caudillo, the passenger, fired at Rasmussen while Rincon sped off.
+Rasmussen was hit on bulletproof vest and his hand.

 Fellow officers fired at Caudillo, hitting him at least once, the Merced Sun-Star reported.

-A manhunt involving multiple law enforcement agencies lasted for 10 hours before Caudillo and Rincon were found and arrested.
+A 10-hour manhunt involving multiple law enforcement agencies evenntually ended with the arrest of Caudillo and Rincon.

 In May, Caudillo was found guilty of shooting Rasmussen, and Rincon of being the getaway driver, the Merced Sun-Star reported.
 Both were charged with attempted murder, the report said.